(reading time: 1 hour, 26 minutes)

 “I seek counsel from your ice master: Whetsaw Plawkippr,” Teal proclaimed boldly, silencing the laughter in an instant.
 The sounds of hammering on stone above them slowed, became less rhythmic.
 Manathan’s jaw dropped, half of it actually dangling free of its mooring.
 He quickly replaced it and hid himself behind Teal.

 “What’s wrong with the ice master you’ve got?”
 Nayth snarled.
 He had the presence of mind to keep staring ahead, right into Teal’s razor sharp pupils, but those behind him didn’t.
 They stole glances upward, at the edge of the ice shelf.
 It was too high up to see, but Teal guessed the bergfolk was up there, perhaps analyzing the best place to cut into the shelf.
-“You split the Mop down its shaft because you poured so much confidence in that skull of his.”
+“You split the Mop down its mast because you poured so much confidence in that skull of his.”

 “My confidence remains,” Teal assured.
 Manathan’s head popped back up as he sidestepped out from behind her.
 He stood as straight as he could, hands clasped behind his back.
 Alast could see the tension in the man’s finger bones; they were pressed together tight enough to crush the hulls of the most indigestible nuts.
 “The ice around here is so very tricky; I need the ice masters to parley over one aspect of it.”

-“Before I go giving you my ice master, you’ll tell me about this aspect,” Nayth declared.
+“Before I go giving you my ice master, you’ll tell me about this aspect,” Nayth demanded.
 “It sounds like choky smoke.”
 Teal nodded to her bonepickers.
 The gravefolk jumped up and grabbed handholds, their feet leaving the ground.
 The mutineers prickled.
 Teal turned back, the gravefolk holding their position.

 “Haystone Clearcuttr is dead,” she announced.
 There were a few cries from the mutineers: one mourner and two declaring Teal a liar.
 Nayth threw up his hand to quiet them.
 His eyelids quivered, a good sign as far as Teal was concerned.
 Haystone had no enemies aboard the Mop.
 The man was too quiet to ever cause any trouble.
 Most had at least shared a meal with him and assumed a deep bond over the way he politely smiled at them between bites of mealy fishcakes and sips of blue toil water.